BobbyK1996/hotel-property-management-system/README.md

 ### Authentication

 - Users of the app are hotel employees.
 They need to be logged into the application to perform tasks.
-- New users can only be signed up within applications, meaning there will be no client side registering.
+- New users can only be signed up within applications.
 - Users should be able to upload an avatar and edit their name and password

 ### Cabins